1200wd/bitcoinlib/docs/_static/manuals.sqlcipher.rst

     # You need to set the password in the DB_FIELD_ENCRYPTION_KEY environment variable.
     database_encryption_enabled=True

+You can provide an encryption key directly or use a password to create a key:

-Now generate a secure 32 bytes encryption key.
-You can use Bitcoinlib to do this:
+1. Generate a secure 32 bytes encryption key yourself with Bitcoinlib:

 .. code-block:: python